olaven/olaven.github.io/posts/reflections/Lessons_from_building_Krets.md

 They don't find the project in itself interesting, like you do.

 This was (still is, if I'm being honest) hard to internalize because I am the oposite.
-I am curious to learn about sotware and play around with every setting I can find.
+I am curious to learn about software and play around with every user-setting I can find.
 I guess that's why I ended up writing software.

 Also, if something else has to be handled (like idk, [a pandemic](https://en.wikipedia.org/wiki/COVID-19_pandemic))